 What are the symptoms of cholera?

-People exposed to cholera may experience mild to severe diarrhea, vomiting and dehydration.
+People exposed to cholera may experience mild to severe watery diarrhea, vomiting and dehydration.
 Fever is usually absent.

 How soon do symptoms appear?

 The symptoms may appear from six hours to five days after exposure.

 What is the treatment for cholera?